subabrain/PHP-GTK3-RPGET/README.md

 Go to your created output Folder and -

-## Confratulations now you created a encrypted PHP-GTK 3 Application!
+### Congratulations now you created a encrypted PHP-GTK 3 Application!